Tea-cup-a/Limenotheosis/2. Glossary/Divine Ascension.md

-Limenotheosis offers an intentional progression system.
-To progress and ascend, players and characters alike must intentionally chase the components involved in ascension.
+Limenotheosis' progression system isn't a passive one.
+To progress and ascend, players and characters alike must intentionally chase the components involved in Divine Ascension.

 Each Tier has different components for Ascension, below is a quick reference:
 #### Tier 0: The Spark